AdarzhVarma/Jack_Personal_Assistant/README.md

 - Download NLTK Libraries
 - Install dependencies using from pip install
 - Run the python 3.9 interpreter
-- Give voice commands to Iris/Nyx mentioning the assistant name
+- Give voice commands mentioning the assistant name